Looking for resume samples with no experience?

 A trainings section is extremely important in case of resume with no work experience

 Additional Sections in your Resume for College

-For instance, if the organization that you are targeting has an unofficial lacrosse team which plays with teams from other corporates, and if you also indulged in that sport in school/college, you can go ahead and mention the same in glowing letters.
+For example, if the organization you are targeting has an unofficial lacrosse team which plays with teams from other corporates, and you happen to play the same sport, you are gold!